- interact or use our Website; or

 - communicate with us through the “Contact Us” link on our Website;

 - information you provide on product order forms; and

 - register with us through the Website.

-The personal data that we collect from you include: your name; email address; telephone number; and shipping address for product delivery.
+The personal data that we collect from you include your name; email address; telephone number; and shipping address for product delivery.
 We may also collect medical data or data relating to your medical history that you voluntarily provide during the Services.

 If you buy our Services, we will also collect certain health, test, and biometric information, including, but not limited to, blood biomarker data, blood test results, height, weight, ethnicity, and heart rate.

 We may also automatically collect data about you, such as technical information about your computer or internet browser.
-Data may also be collected about you indirectly through monitoring activities which will be conducted by or on our behalf in accordance with relevant legislation or regulatory requirements (for example, monitoring e-mails that we receive from you or recording telephone calls when you contact us).
+Data may also be collected about you indirectly through monitoring activities that will be conducted by or on our behalf in accordance with relevant legislation or regulatory requirements (for example, monitoring e-mails that we receive from you or recording telephone calls when you contact us).

 We will process your personal data for the purposes listed above on the basis of one or more of the following:

 - the processing is necessary for the performance of a contract or for entering into a contract with you.
 Please note that where this is the case, we may not be able to perform or enter into a contract with you unless you provide your personal data;